-Pursuant to the provisions of Clause 66 (2) a number of additional works may be able to be undertaken as exempt development on a Crown reserve where a plan of management has been adopted.
+Pursuant to the provisions of Clause 66 (2) a number of additional works may be able to be undertaken as exempt development on a Crown reserve where a plan of management has been adopted (subject to compliance with CLMA and Native Title Act requirements).
 The provisions of this SEPP are relevant to the future implementation of the actions in this Plan of Management, as well as to the ongoing management of the reserved land.